ProjectIgnis/Distribution/skin/README.md

 ## Global
-These fields change the colors in the multiple areas in the game.
+Elements here change the colors in the multiple areas in the game.

 * EGDC_3D_DARK_SHADOW : Dark shadow for three-dimensional display elements.
 * EGDC_3D_SHADOW : Shadow color for three-dimensional display elements (for edges facing away from the light source).